caleb-isaacks/Caleb-isaacks/README.md

-# Hello, I'm Caleb
+# Hi, I'm Caleb
 <a href="https://linkedin.com/in/caleb-isaacks"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Objective

 Cybersecurity graduate with 2 years of hands on experience in a Network Operations Center.
-Skilled in network monitoring, troubleshooting, Juniper OS, and Wireshark.
-Looking to build and showcase my skills with Active Directory, Linux, Python, and Siem tools.
+Skilled in network monitoring, troubleshooting, Linux, Juniper OS, and Wireshark.
+Looking to build and showcase my skills with Active Directory, Python, Nessus and Splunk.

 ## Skills